scala/docs.scala-lang/_overviews/scala3-book/fun-anonymous-functions.md

 ints.foreach(println(_))
 ```

-Finally, if a function literal consists of one statement that takes a single argument, you don’t need to explicitly name and specify the argument, so the statement can finally be reduced to this:
+Finally, if an anonymous function consists of one statement that takes a single argument, you don’t need to explicitly name and specify the argument, so the statement can finally be reduced to this:

 ```scala
 ints.foreach(println)